Fertility

 Seek clinical input if:

-- Your cycles are consistently shorter than 21 days or longer than 35 days, making fertile window prediction difficult
+• Your cycles are consistently shorter than 21 days or longer than 35 days

-- You're trying to avoid pregnancy and want reliable contraception that accounts for your cycle pattern
+• You're trying to avoid pregnancy and want to understand whether your cycle pattern makes timing-based approaches reliable

-- You're tracking ovulation signs but can't identify a consistent LH surge or clear fertile mucus across multiple cycles
+• You've been tracking ovulation signs across multiple cycles but can't identify a consistent LH surge or fertile mucus

-For contraception, tracking-based methods (sometimes called fertility awareness methods) require consistent, accurate use and training to be effective — they're not equivalent to barrier or hormonal contraception for most people without that foundation.
+For contraception, fertility awareness methods require consistent accurate use alongside appropriate training — they are not equivalent to hormonal or barrier contraception without that foundation.

 What to watch over the next 2–3 cycles